The Copyright Office's mandate includes:

 - Use material that falls within the limits of fair dealing and/or educational exceptions

-- Use electronic resources that are accessible through existing licenses managed by the University Library; or
+- Use electronic resources that are accessible through existing licenses managed by the University Library

-Books, print journals, or your own lecture notes, sample questions/exams may be placed on Reserve in the Library.
+Books, print journals, your own lecture notes, and sample questions/exams may be placed on Reserve in the Library.
 Photocopied material will normally require that you obtain permission from the copyright holder before it may be placed on Reserve.
-Note that consumable items (e.g. worksheets, case studies, etc.) generally will not receive permission to be put on reserve, as there is generally a commercial product available for purchase.
-Always ensure to allow yourself sufficient time for to contact the copyright holder and have your requests for copyright clearance processed.
+Note that consumable items (e.g. worksheets, case studies, etc.) generally will not receive permission to be put on reserve if there is a commercial product available for purchase.
+Always allow yourself sufficient time to contact the copyright holder and have your requests for copyright clearance processed.
 Any photocopied readings put on reserve must be supplemental, not required readings.

 Where necessary, the Library will investigate the possibility of purchasing additional required materials (e.g. books in print and ebooks, magazines, journals, newspapers, periodicals, etc.).
 Materials may also be brought in through interlibrary loans, or may be otherwise available through LibGuides or RefWorks.

-Reference staff may be able to assist you in providing links to electronic journals, journal articles, e-books available through the library or any open access materials, public domain or Creative Commons licensed materials.
+Reference staff may be able to assist you in providing links to electronic journals, journal articles, e-books available through the library, or any open access materials, public domain, or Creative Commons licensed materials.
 You can also consult the Library resources, to see if the university holds a license to any print or electronic material and how those materials may be used.
 The catalogue description will indicate the rights negotiated by the Library.
-If not indicated please ask the librarian, as this information is still being processed.Your liaison librarian may also be able to assist you in preparing a course resource page, with links to online library resources.
+If not indicated, please ask the staff as this information is still being processed.Your liaison librarian may also be able to assist you in preparing a course resource page, with links to online library resources.
 Links to electronic resources already owned by Library will be provided whenever possible.

-The coursepack copyright clearance function for textbooks, digital sources and copyright clearances is now located in the Bookstore.
-The Copyright Clearance Coordinator will provide copyright clearance for your coursepacks by negotiating with the publishers or copyright holders for the material you wish to use.
-The cost of coursepacks can vary depending on copyright fees, the number of pages and documents, and the volume of course packs being produced.
-Those costs are generally reflected in the selling price of the coursepack.
+The copyright clearance function for coursepacks, textbooks, and digital sources is located in the Bookstore.
+The Bookstore will provide copyright clearance for your coursepacks by negotiating with the publishers or copyright holders for the material you wish to use.
+The cost of coursepacks can vary depending on copyright fees, the number of pages and documents, and the volume of coursepacks being produced.
+These costs are generally reflected in the selling price of the coursepack.

-Please contact the Copyright Clearance Coordinator at the Bookstore at 966-8714 (toll free 1-888-214-8888) for more information on how to create a coursepack as well as important deadlines.
+Please contact the Bookstore at email@example.com or 966-4465 for more information on how to create a coursepack and important submission deadlines to follow.

 Note: The information obtained from or through this site does not constitute legal advice, but is provided as guidelines for using works for educational purposes.